vaskarsarma/Device-Management-App/README.md

   - Display device name with MAX & MIN transaction count for a duration
 - Latest Transactions
   - Render top 10 transaction sort by date&time

+NO-refresh
+- After add device/update device/delete device/capturing temperature does not require to refresh the page manually.
+- Socket.IO will take care of the auto update on UI.